fadi-m-ebaid/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm -r /tmp/my_first_directory: Delete the directory my_first_directory that is in the /tmp directory. cd -: Changes the working directory to the previous one. ls -la /alx-system_engineering-devops/0x00-shell_basics /alx-system_engineering-devops /boot: Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+rm -r /tmp/my_first_directory: Delete the directory my_first_directory that is in the /tmp directory. cd -: Changes the working directory to the previous one. ls -la /alx-system_engineering-devops/0x00-shell_basics /alx-system_engineering-devops /boot: Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. file /tmp/iamafile: a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.